pha5echange/iac-tools/README.md

 Requires Python3

+N.B.
+THIS IS A BETA RELEASE - USE AT YOUR OWN RISK

+1) To run >> 'python3 iac_calc.py' in a terminal

+2) This version DOES NOT catch errors with input data.
+Be careful with your input or the program will stop.
-Writes 'iac.txt' to the folder that houses the script

-NOTE: 'iac.txt' is currently set to 'append'.
-Move and rename if you want multiple files of results.
+3) Writes 'iac.txt' to the folder that houses the script ('iac.txt' is currently set to 'append'.
+Move and rename if you want multiple files of results.)